Boring Technology Bias¶

 Overspecifying the technology stack in instruction files creates its own problems:

-- Stack lock-in: pinning every tool prevents agents from suggesting a better fit when requirements change mid-project.
+- Stack lock-in: pinning every tool stops agents from suggesting a better fit when requirements change mid-project.

 - Onboarding friction: new contributors must learn the project's overridden defaults before the agent behaves predictably.

-- False confidence: a pinned stack still requires human review — trust without verify bites here, since agents implement the pinned tool incorrectly if their training coverage for it is thin, producing confident but broken code.
+- False confidence: a pinned stack still needs human review — trust without verify bites here, since agents implement the pinned tool incorrectly when their training coverage for it is thin, producing confident but broken code.

-- Maintenance burden: locked stacks drift as pinned libraries release breaking changes, and agents are not notified — the instruction file becomes a source of stale guidance.
+- Maintenance burden: locked stacks drift as pinned libraries release breaking changes, and no one tells the agent — the instruction file becomes a source of stale guidance.

 Use instruction files to override defaults for non-negotiable choices (regulatory requirements, existing infrastructure) rather than as a blanket constraint on every dependency.